 14. Do we disclose your personal information to anyone overseas?

 We may disclose personal information to third party suppliers and service providers, researchers and governments located overseas for some of the purposes listed in paragraph 13 of this policy.
+This includes disclosure to:

 - peer reviewers anywhere in the world where the appropriate scientific expertise exists; and